WildGoat07/WildGoatPackage/README.md

 * A wiki !!
 And some examples.
 * More portability, can be used without SFML or Windows but without its exclusive content. *Just an idea, it will most likely never be done.*
-* `wp::RichText::getSelectedPart()` : returns the index of the part on which a point is on.
 * `wp::DataBase` : A new alternative to the poorly designed `wp::Data`, will be structured as a data base with requests.

 ---